mightasides0x/firestore_prototype_v1/docs/PRD.md

 ## 1. Introduction

-This document outlines the requirements for the Minimum Viable Product (MVP) of a real-time, head-to-head mobile quiz application, similar in core concept to QuizUp.
-The MVP focuses on validating the core gameplay loop: user authentication, topic selection, matchmaking, real-time quiz experience, and results display.
-The application will be built using Flutter for the frontend and Cloud Firestore (with Firebase Authentication) for the backend.
-State management will primarily use the Cubit/BLoC pattern.
+*   This document outlines the requirements for the Minimum Viable Product (MVP) of a real-time, head-to-head mobile quiz application, similar in core concept to QuizUp.

 ## 2. Goals